yahskapar/MA-rPPG-Video-Toolbox/README.md

 pip install torch==1.8.2 torchvision==0.9.2 torchaudio==0.8.2 --extra-index-url https://download.pytorch.org/whl/lts/1.8/cu111
 ```

 STEP 5: Download the appropriate [pre-trained model](#pretrained-models) and place it in the appropriate folder within `checkpoints/`.
 We recommend using Vox-256-New over Vox-256-Beta.
+You will also have to place the appropriate `.yaml` file in the `config/` folder, and make sure it's appropriately pointed to using the `--config` parameter when running `augment_videos.py`.

 # Usage